wojtekmaj/react-pdf/packages/react-pdf/README.md

 ```

 > [!NOTE]
-> In Next.js:
->
-> - Using App Router, make sure to add `'use client';` to the top of the file.
-> - Using Pages Router, make sure to [disable SSR](https://nextjs.org/docs/pages/building-your-application/optimizing/lazy-loading#with-no-ssr) when importing the component you're using this code in.
+> In Next.js, make sure to skip SSR when importing the module you're using this code in.
+Here's how to do this in [Pages Router](https://nextjs.org/docs/pages/guides/lazy-loading#with-no-ssr) and [App Router](https://nextjs.org/docs/app/guides/lazy-loading#skipping-ssr).

 > [!NOTE]
 > pnpm requires an `.npmrc` file with `public-hoist-pattern[]=pdfjs-dist` for this to work.